-NOTES TO THE FINANCIAL STATEMENTS
+CTBC BANK (PHILIPPINES) CORPORATION NOTES TO THE FINANCIAL STATEMENTS

-1. Organization
+1. Reporting Entity

-CTBC Bank (Philippines) Corporation (the "Bank") is a 99.72%-owned entity of CTBC Bank Co.
-Ltd., formerly Chinatrust Commercial Bank Ltd. ("Parent Bank"), a Taiwan-based commercial bank.
+CTBC Bank (Philippines) Corporation (the Bank) is a 99.72%-owned entity of CTBC Bank Co.
+Ltd., formerly Chinatrust Commercial Bank Ltd. (the Parent Bank), a Taiwan-based commercial bank.
 The ultimate parent of the Bank is CTBC Financial Holding Co., Limited (formerly Chinatrust Financial Holding Co., Ltd.) which was incorporated in Taiwan.
 The Bank was incorporated as a domestic commercial bank on September 7, 1995 under the name of Access Banking Corporation and started business operations on September 26, 1995.
 The term of existence of the Bank is fifty (50) years from the date of incorporation.